egyan175/F1-Strategy-Quantitative-Investigation/README.md

 ## What This Analysis Does NOT Do

-✗ Prove what Piastri "should have done" (requires position modelling)
+✗ Prove what Piastri "should have done" (requires position modeling)
 ✗ Model competitor reactions or game-theoretic interactions
-✗ Account for tyre cliff behaviour (non-linear end-of-life degradation)
-✗ Model real-time decision-making under incomplete information
+✗ Account for non-linear end-of-life tyre degradation ✗ Model real-time decision-making under incomplete information

 ---

 ## Limitations Acknowledged

-1. **Linear degradation assumption** — Real tyres degrade non-linearly near end-of-life ("cliff")
+1. **Linear degradation assumption** — Real tyres degrade non-linearly
 2. **No position dynamics** — Model optimizes time, not track position
 3. **Simplified traffic model** — Dirty air effects approximated, not measured per-car
 4. **Single-agent optimization** — Does not model how competitors would react
-5. **No tyre temperature modelling** — Grip changes with thermal state not captured
+5. **No tyre temperature modeling** — Grip changes with thermal state not captured
 6. **Fuel load confounded** — True degradation likely worse than measured

 ---